Health Equity

 Mid-State Health Network is committed to finding intentional ways to achieve better equity in our organization and in our region, to diversify our workforce, stakeholders, and service participants, to grow in our understanding and inclusion of all residents of Region 5, and to eliminate bias, discrimination, and health disparities in the healthcare services we exist to support.

-Mid-State Health Network (MSHN) has developed The 2023 “Equity Upstream” Virtual Lecture Series & Learning Collaborative to Reduce Racial & Ethnic Disparities in Opioid Overdose Deaths with national experts who will illuminate different perspectives on the landscape of SUD health disparities with an overview of epidemiological trends in the overdose epidemic, as well as what’s known about why disparities exist (systemic racism, implicit bias, access issues, mistrust of the medical system, cultural issues specific to communities of color, etc.).
+In 2023, Mid-State Health Network (MSHN) launched its Equity Upstream Lecture Series & Learning Collaborative to Reduce Racial & Ethnic Disparities in Opioid Overdose Deaths.
+The lecture series included national experts who brought nuanced perspectives on the landscape of SUD health disparities with an overview of epidemiological trends in the overdose epidemic, as well as what’s known about why disparities exist: systemic racism, implicit bias, access barriers, mistrust of the medical system, and cultural issues specific to historically marginalized populations.
+Click below to see recordings of each of the trainings.

-Click below to learn more about our presenters, registration info, etc. To learn more about MSHN's diversity, equality, and inclusion efforts in Region 5, please reach out to Dr. Dani Meier at dani.meier@midstatehealthnetwork.org.
+For additional background on MSHN's Equity Upstream initiative, please see below.
+To learn more about MSHN's diversity, equality, and inclusion efforts in Region 5, please reach out to Dr. Dani Meier at dani.meier@midstatehealthnetwork.org.

 When Systems Damage People: Anti-Racism Lessons for Battling the Opioid Epidemic